Skip to main content

 A.R.S. § 33-1101(A)

 The $400,000 figure refers to equity, not the total property value.
-If you own a home worth $600,000 and owe $300,000 on the mortgage, your equity is $300,000, which falls within the protected amount.
+If you own a home worth $600,000 and owe $300,000 on the mortgage, your equity is $300,000.
+That falls within the protected amount.
 A married couple or single person can hold only one homestead exemption at a time.
+Judgment liens against unsecured debts cannot reach the protected equity.

 Cash Proceeds and Annual Adjustments